ovh/docs/pages/cloud/dedicated/kernel_update/guide.en-gb.md

 > [!primary]
 >
 > In this example, the root directory (or slash `/`) is named *md1*.
-Please note the name can vary.
+Please note, the name can vary.
 To verify the name of your root directory, type the following command:
 >
 > `fdisk`or `lsblk`
 >